Before I go any further, can I ask you to pray for our Blossom...

 I think this little project turned out rather nicely!

-Also in the shop at the moment is the pattern to make my Sweet Tweet Quilt!
+In the shop at the moment is the pattern to make my Sweet Tweet Quilt!

 You'll find it here.